“If every college and university sharpened young minds and consciences as effectively as Earlham does, this country would approach utopia.“

 - Students participate in numerous performing arts groups and over 60 student-run organizations.

-- NCAA Division III intercollegiate athletics program with more than 20 intercollegiate and intramural sports.
+- NCAA Division III intercollegiate athletics program with 19 intercollegiate teams, intramural sports and topflight workout facilities for all students.

 - Campus governance stresses the value of the individual and includes students in campus decision-making.